awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 Amazon RDS supports three types of instance classes: standard, memory optimized, and burstable performance\.
 For more information about Amazon EC2 instance types, see [Instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the Amazon EC2 documentation\.

-The following are the Standard DB instance classes available:
+The following are the standard DB instance types available:
 + **db\.m6g** – General\-purpose instance classes powered by AWS Graviton2 processors\.
 These deliver balanced compute, memory, and networking for a broad range of general purpose workloads\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as any other DB instance modification\.
++ **db\.m6gd** – General\-purpose instance classes powered by AWS Graviton2 processors\.
+These deliver balanced compute, memory, and networking for a broad range of general purpose workloads\.
+These have local NVMe\-based SSD block\-level storage for applications that need high\-speed, low latency local storage\.

+  These DB instance classes are only supported for Multi\-AZ DB clusters\.
+For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.
 + **db\.m5d** – Newest generation instance classes that are optimized for low latency, very high random I/O performance, and high sequential read throughput\.
 + **db\.m5** – Latest generation general\-purpose instance classes that provide a balance of compute, memory, and network resources, and are a good choice for many applications\.
 The db\.m5 instance classes provide more computing capacity than the previous db\.m4 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.m4** – General\-purpose instance classes that provide more computing capacity than the previous db\.m3 instance classes\.
 + **db\.m3** – General\-purpose instance classes that provide more computing capacity than the previous db\.m1 instance classes\.

-The following are the memory optimized DB instance classes available:
+The following are the memory optimized DB instance types available:
 + **db\.x2g** – Instance classes optimized for memory\-intensive applications and powered by AWS Graviton2 processors\.
 These offer low cost per GiB of memory\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as any other DB instance modification\.